 For the cost-conscious student, online programs sometimes have a little lower price tag than in-person options.
 In addition to similar tuition rates, online students can save money on gas, food, and various campus-based fees.
 Who needs the health center or gym when you’re taking classes at home?

-Whether or not you complete your degree virtually, online programs typically mirror the requirements and rigorous standards of campus-based programs.
+Whether or not you complete your homeland security degree online or on-campus, programs typically mirror the requirements and rigorous standards of those on-campus programs.
 Upon graduation, an online student's diploma is identical to that of in-person students.

 Homeland Security Careers And Salary Information

 What Can You Do With a Homeland Security Degree?